-A female stagehand has told a court how she was groped by disgraced DJ Dave Lee Travis, and was able to escape after the attack was interrupted by the Chuckle Brothers.
+A story has reemerged of a female stagehand who told a court how she was groped by disgraced DJ Dave Lee Travis, and was able to escape after the attack was interrupted by the Chuckle Brothers.

 Travis had been playing the part of villainous Abanazar in a pantomime production of Aladdin back in the early 1990s at the time, which the stagehand had been working on.